schmunk42/gii-template-collection/readme.txt

 in your Gii index page.

-Please note that the provided CAdvancedArBehavior and the Relation widget will be inserted into your application Configuration automatically after the first use of the Generator.
+Please note that the provided CAdvancedArBehavior and the Relation widget will be inserted into your application extensions/ folder automatically after the first use of the Generator.

-De, fr, lt, es and pt translations are provided in the vendors/messages directory.
+De, fr, lt, es and pt translations are provided in the messages/ directory.
 To make your Application use them, simply copy them over to the messages directory of your Web Application.

 Please enjoy this extension and give your feedback at the Google Code Repository, thank you.
 Of course, any templates are appreciated and just leave a comment or mail thyseus@gmail.com

-The following Note _should_ be fixed and _should_ be ignored, but remains until i am sure that it is fixed :)   :

-Please note: When you generate a MANY_MANY Relation inside the model, please make sure that the order the columns in the MANY_MANY table appear in the right Order.
-The left column has to be linked to the Model where the relation is set.
-This is actually a bug in yii and isn't easily fixed at the moment.
-I hope i can figure out a workaround that generates the columns in the right order in the future.